What 'Simply Annecy' can mean for you...

 “Change is a great and horrible thing, and people love it or hate it at the same time.
 Without change, however, you just don’t move.”

-In hindsight, many of the problems that I faced when moving to Annecy were not just due to my very poor French but also because of my lack of knowledge of how things work, where to go or who to speak to.
+In hindsight, many of the challenges I faced when moving to Annecy weren’t just due to my very poor French, but because I didn’t yet understand how things work here; where to go, who to speak to or even what questions to ask.

 À bientôt......